-Virtual care hit an inflection point over the past year, and having a virtual patient engagement tool is no longer a nice-to-have -- it’s a must-have for programs that want to remain competitive and attract payers and patients alike.
+Virtual care hit an inflection point over the past year, and having a virtual patient engagement tool is no longer a nice-to-have -- it’s a must-have for programs that want to remain competitive and attract payers and patients alike with better care quality.

 Webinar excerpts from Dr. Grady-Benson have been edited slightly for style and clarity.